Master’s Internship/Doctoral Practicum

 - Adherence to ethical standards and practice of ethical decision making

-Trainees at the UCC receive one hour per week of individual supervision with a primary supervisor and bi-weekly group seminar training.
-We also encourage consultation with our diverse staff of mental health professionals.
+Master’s intern/doctoral practicum trainees at the UCC receive one hour per week of individual supervision with a primary supervisor in addition to group supervision.
+We encourage consultation with our diverse staff of mental health professionals.
 Counseling sessions are recorded for use as part of the supervision process in order to guide trainees in their learning.
-Trainees are also invited to participate in UCC all staff didactic in-Service trainings, staff meeting, and weekly clinical consultation meeting.
+Trainees are also invited to participate in UCC all staff didactic in-service trainings, staff meetings, and weekly clinical consultation meetings.

-The WFUCC Master’s Internship/Doctoral Practicum will offer two full academic year internship positions during the 2025-2026 academic year.
+The WFUCC Master’s Internship/Doctoral Practicum will offer two full academic year internship or practicum positions during the 2026-2027 academic year.
+The WFUCC does not offer single-semester practicum placements at this time.
+Please note that Master’s/Practicum positions are unpaid voluntary positions.

 Requirements:

-- Currently enrolled and in good standing in accredited graduate programs in counseling or psychology.
+- Currently enrolled and in good standing in accredited graduate programs in counseling or psychology (i.e. CACREP or APA accredited programs).

 - Completed or planned (with site secured) clinical practicum experience prior to start of internship at UCC.

-Client status at the UCC or Safe office will not be considered during the selection process.
+- Client status at the UCC/Safe will not be considered during the selection process.
 The intern selection committee will make efforts to maintain objectivity by having staff members who were directly involved in the prospective trainee’s care recuse themselves from reviewing this prospective trainee’s application materials and participating in their interview process.

-Additional qualities that the WFUCC Master’s Internship Program values and are desired in internship applicants include:
+Additional qualities that the WFUCC Master’s Internship/Doctoral Practicum training program values and are desired in applicants include:

 - Goals and interests that align with the philosophy and aims of the WFUCC internship program